pmsipilot/user-ssh-keys-cookbook/README.md

 ## Usage

-You can use this cookbook in tow ways:
+You can use this cookbook in two ways:

 * using the [default](#user-ssh-keys-default) recipe and providing (attributes)[#attributes]
 * using the [LWRP](#lwrp)